slsa-framework/source-tool/DESIGN.md

 #### Tag Updates

-TODO: Update the policy to either require tag_hygiene be set explicitly or make it implicit if the policy is Level 3+.

-TODO: We should probably figure out if we want to issue tag prov or VSAs if Tag Hygiene isn't enabled.

 This control also gets evaluated when tags are updated.
-When a tag is updated, if policy sets 'tag_hygiene', the tool will require the control is enabled.
+When a tag is updated, if the policy sets 'tag_hygiene', the tool will require the control is enabled.
 If so, it will create [Tag Provenance](#tag-provenance) for the tag and it will _copy_ the `verifiedLevels` from VSAs previously issued for the commit being tagged into a new VSA that includes this